MARTY LAMPKIN

 I Welcome You

-My name is Marty Lampkin (she/her) and I am settler in Tkoronto on Turtle Island.
-I am a Registered Social Worker and Professor who works from from an Anti-Oppressive, Anti-Colonial and Anti-Racist intersectional lens to support the resilience and self determination of individuals and marginalized communities in our society.
+Marty Lampkin (she/her) is an Afro-Caribbean Registered Social Worker, Psychotherapist, Professor and educational consultant who works from an Anti-Oppressive, Anti-Racist, Disability Justice and Decolonial intersectional lens to support the resilience and self determination of individuals and communities surviving through intergenerational colonial violence and harm.

-My specialization includes counselling, system navigation and complex case coordination to individuals, families and communities living with Developmental Disabilities, Autism Spectrum Disorder, Mental Health, Complex Medical Needs and Justice sector involvement.
+Her specializations includes individual counselling, system navigation in the Disability Sector and complex case coordination to individuals, families and communities living with Developmental Disabilities, Autism Spectrum (ASD), Mental Health, Complex Medical Needs and Justice sector involvement.

 Developmental